Misswieser/Python-API-Challenge/README.md

   * Linear regression scatter plot for Northern Hemisphere: Wind Speed (m/s) vs. Latitude
   * Linear regression scatter plot for Southern Hemisphere: Wind Speed (m/s) vs. Latitude

-# The requirements for "Part 2: VacationPy" are the following (30 points)
+# The requirements for "Part 2: VacationPy" are the following

   * Create a map that displays a point for every city in the city_data_df DataFrame
   * Narrow down the city_data_df DataFrame to find your ideal weather condition